Ain't love sweet?

-Next to your dress, the cake is probably a wedding's most important icon.
-And whether you want a traditional multitiered confection, a miniature Statue of Liberty (hey, that's where he proposed!) or a cupcake tower, your wedding cake should reflect your personality.
+The cake is probably a wedding's most important icon.
+And whether you want a traditional multitiered confection, a miniature Statue of Liberty (hey, that's the site of our proposal!) or a rainbow macaron tower, your wedding dessert should reflect your personality.

-Be sure to use the following questions as a guide when evaluating a potential wedding cake designer.
+Short and sweet: Be sure to use the following questions as a guide when evaluating a potential wedding cake designer!

 - Do you have my wedding date open?